shivam-singh-negi/Real-Time-Chat-App/README.md

 Now, the application is running!
 Open the frontend in your browser and start chatting in real-time.

----

-## App Preview
-(Add screenshots or a demo video link here)

----

 ## Features
 - User authentication (Register/Login)
 - Active user status
 - Real-time messaging with Socket.io
 - Support for emojis and text

----

-## Contributing
-If you want to contribute, feel free to submit a pull request or report issues.

----

-## License
-(Add license details if applicable)

 App Preview->